amida-tech/blue-button/docs/cms.md

 	Look at medical dictionaries/clinical vocabularies at bottom of CCDA pad)

 4. Need to dump data that is not part of one section into a common pool, or organize it.
-..* the effective dates for in "demographic" section needs to go somewhere else -> in the health insurance model.
+..* the effective dates for in "demographic" section needs to go somewhere else -> in the health insurance model?
 ..* Allergy shots, and other medications need to go to another section

 5. Might need an extrapolation layer on top of what is currently here.
 For example, in the allergy section, it indicated that the patient took shots.
 From this, maybe the parser should extrapolate the administration part of medications.
 May tie in with #13.

-6. Write tests for parts that are finished.

-7. Medications rate detector needs to be written.(for example 3x boxes of 30 needles for 3 months)
+6. Medications rate detector needs to be written.(for example 3x boxes of 30 needles for 3 months, which can get tricky)

-8. Vitals value detection may need modifications based on more text sample files.
+7. Vitals value detection may need modifications based on more text sample files.

-9. Plan period address, claims billng address parser needs to be changes. (currently ignores it.)

-10. There can be multiple claim numbers, fill numbers, date, etc can be different.
-So far fill numbers are not taken into account.

-11. Discussion is needed on how to handle medicare claim type Ds, since it can get pretty confusing.
+8. Discussion is needed on how to handle medicare claim type Ds, since it can get pretty confusing.

+9. Better address parsing mechanism.
+The current one seems tobe decent, but not perfect.